kaizoku-oh/zephyr-codespace/README.md

 - **Zephyr Project** for their awesome project.
 - **VS Code** and its amazing ecosystem.
 - **Cortex-Debug Extension** for simplifying embedded debugging.
+- **Golioth** for the directory structure and the helpful blog posts.

 ---